jordandeklerk/jordandeklerk/README.md

 </p>

 ### Summary
 I am currently pursuing a Master of Science degree in Statistics at the University of Illinois Urbana-Champaign, and expect to graduate in May 2024.
 My coursework encompasses a range of subjects within statistics and computer science, including graph neural networks, computer vision, deep learning, statistical machine learning, and Bayesian machine learning.
 I also hold a Master of Science degree in Economics from the University of Wisconsin-Madison, with a specialization in applied econometrics and causal inference.
-Prior to my current studies, I worked for five years as a data scientist in the healthcare industry, focusing on developing transformer models, graph neural networks, causal inference models, and time series forecasting models.
+Prior to my current studies, I worked for five years as a data scientist in the healthcare industry, focusing on developing transformer models, latent variable models, causal inference models, and time series forecasting models.

 ### Highlights
 📖 Pursuing Master's in Statistics @ [The University of Illinois Urbana-Champaign](https://stat.illinois.edu/academics/graduate-programs/ms-statistics).